Massive Double Copy in the High-Energy Limit: Topologically Massive Theories with Matter Couplings

 \subsection{2-2 Scattering of Matter}

-In this subsection, we look at the scattering of minimally coupled massive scalars through a topologically massive mediator and analyze their double copy relation.
-For simplicity, we take the mass of the scalars to be that of the topologically massive mediators.
+In this subsection, we look at the scattering of minimally coupled massive scalars through a topologically massive mediator and analyze their double copy relation \footnote{In all the scattering amplitude calculations presented here, we work in Lorenz gauge for TMYM and in de Donder gauge for TMG.}.
+We take the mass of the scalars to be that of the topologically massive mediators \footnote{When the mass of the scalar, $m$, is not the same as the mass of the mediator, $M$, the double copy of $A_4$ can be written as $M_4^{DC}=M_4+\frac{P(s,t,u)}{stu}$, where $P$ is a polynomial.
+This $\frac{P(s,t,u)}{stu}$ term has massless poles their residues are proportional to $m^2-M^2$.
+If we require that $M_4^{DC}$ only has contributions from the exchange of a massive mediator and contact terms, we have to set $M=m$.}.
 We write the tree level 2-2 scattering amplitude of scalars in the adjoint representation coupled to TMYM as

 where the kinematic factors are given by